Federated Domain Generalization: A Survey: PRELIMINARIES

-where $\mathbb{E}$ denotes the expectation operator and $l(\cdot)$ represents the loss function used to measure the difference between the predicted output $h(x)$ and the true output $y$.
-The ultimate aim is to find the optimal function $h(\cdot)$ that minimizes the expected loss on $\mathcal{S}_{target}$, which reflects the model's ability to generalize well to new and unseen domains.
+where $\mathbb{E}$ denotes the expectation operator and $l(\cdot)$ represents the loss function used to quantify the discrepancy between the predicted output $h(x)$ and the true output $y$.
+The primary goal is to identify an optimal function $h(\cdot)$ that minimizes the expected loss on $\mathcal{S}_{target}$, thereby indicating the model's proficiency in generalizing effectively to novel and unseen domains.

-It is important to note that the boundaries between these concepts can sometimes overlap, and the scope of them is shown in Fig.~\ref{scope}.
+It is crucial to acknowledge that the distinctions among these concepts may overlap, with their scopes illustrated in Figure~\ref{scope}.
 The specific techniques and approaches used in each area can vary, but they all revolve around adapting or generalizing models to different domains or decentralized data settings.